 In this STEM Project our force was created by air pressure.
 Compare this to our Bottle Rockets activity where the force was created by a chemical reaction that resulted in a build of pressure from gases.
 It’s fun to compare the results!

 The best part is that we can now use our launcher for other experiments and challenges.
 Including blowing up balloons or creating a vacuum.
 The creations we build with MEL Kids are so durable, they can be used over and over again.
-Our Ancient Cannon we built with MEL Kids still gets brought out to play all the time.

 So not only are the kids learning from this STEM Kit but they are making toys they can use over and over again for future games, challenges and investigations.